-“Electronic goods are increasing exponentially in number, variety and complexity, and all of them include both valuable and hazardous materials,” said Keith Alverson, head of the UN Environment-hosted International Environmental Technology Centre, which looks at ways to increase recycling and handle waste in a more-sound manner.
+“Electronic goods are increasing exponentially in number, variety and complexity, and all of them include both valuable and hazardous materials,” said Keith Alverson, head of the United Nations Environment Programme (UNEP)-hosted International Environmental Technology Centre, which looks at ways to increase recycling and handle waste in a more-sound manner.

 “The challenge of re-using, recycling and properly disposing of electronic waste is already enormous, and will grow – be it in individual households, in the private sector or in countries around the world.

 We need to think carefully about, and implement solutions for, e-waste as we continue to benefit more and more from electronic goods and services.”

 “It is illegal to export e-waste, but extensive smuggling networks classify the waste as secondhand goods and dump it in places like Ghana, India, Pakistan and Brazil,” said Dr. Christian Nellemann, head of the Rapid Response Unit at the Rhipto-Norwegian Center for Global Analyses, and author of UNEP’s recent e-waste report.